Noroff-FEU-Assignments/project-exam-1-StormSkoglund/README.md

 ## Description
 Ancient Recipes: This blog-site was built with an educational purpose in mind, rather than that of a platform for an influencer.
 The content consisted of a multitude of different ancient recipes, served alongside plenty of historical facts.
 In this project, WordPress was used as a Content Management System, for the recipes or blog post that gets displayed the Ancient Recipes site.
-The recipes themselves, were generated with the assistance of AI.
+The recipes themselves, were generated with AI assistance.
 A full disclaimer is included in the about section on the site.

 ## Built With